Historic De Waterkant hideaway

 ‘It’s a romantic little house with a lot of magic,’ remarked Dominic Touwen, interior designer of Vine House, part of the most charming row of houses on Loader Street in Cape Town’s characterful De Waterkant village.
 It feels both urban and country at the same time.
 What’s more, its distinctive lilac facade gives way to a cleverly restored interior that was previously a rabbit warren of rooms and part of the original hotel, De Waterkant Lodge.

 ‘I had zero intention of buying a house in Cape Town,’ mused the owner, ‘but I’ve been coming to De Waterkant for 15 years and was always largely anchored here.
 So, when a third lockdown loomed in the UK, I jumped on a plane and rented the house opposite.
 And then one day, the sign went up… and the rest was history!
-For the interiors, I think ‘people want “pop” not “greige” today, so when I discovered at a lunch with the owners of the Ebony Gallery in Franschhoek that Dom had worked with a great friend on my favourite house in Constantia, it made for an easy decision.
+I think people want “pop” not “greige” today so when I discovered – at a lunch with the owners of the Ebony Gallery in Franschhoek – that Dom had worked with a great friend on my favourite house in Constantia, it made for an easy decision.’

-Today three en-suite bedrooms each have privacy, two of them leading into the Moroccan-style inner courtyard with its ancient vine providing dappled shade in summer.
-Each one has its own colour way, the catalyst being the hint of North Africa in the patterned bathroom tiles and a hint Indian paisley, Ikat and ticking, all of which go beautifully with soft ochres, madder reds, coral pinks and the palest aqua.
+Today three en-suite bedrooms each have privacy, two of them leading into the courtyard with its ancient vine providing dappled shade in summer.
+Each bedroom has its own colourway, the catalyst being the hint of North Africa in the patterned bathroom tiles and a hint of Indian paisley, Ikat and ticking, all of which go beautifully with soft ochres, madder reds, coral pinks and the palest aqua.

 - The village lifestyle of De Waterkant.
 You can literally drift out of the front door, walk down the cobbled lane, and stop off for sushi before doing your shopping.
 The Cape Quarter centre has everything you could possibly need.